hendrix/hendrix/docs/quickstart.md

 ## The hx command

-The simplest way to start hendrix for a Django project is to run the following command from the root of hte project (ie, where manage.py is or was):
+The simplest way to start hendrix for a Django project is to run the following command from the root of the project (ie, where manage.py is or was):

 ```bash
 hx start --dev